Apostille Canada - The Definitive Guide (2023)

 STEP 1: Preparing Your Document

-Depending on the nature of your document, you may need to get it translated and notarized before submitting it to Global Affairs Canada.
+Depending on the nature of your document, you may need to get it translated and notarized before submitting it to Global Affairs Canada or other competent authorities.

 Translating your documents